mastodon/documentation/content/en/admin/optional/object-storage.md

 #### `S3_REGION`

-Defaults to `us-east-1` (AWS) but will be specific to where your S3 bucket was created.
+The S3 region where your bucket was created.
+May not be required by all providers.

+Default: `us-east-1`

 #### `S3_ENDPOINT`

-Defaults to `s3.<S3_REGION>.amazonaws.com` (AWS) but if using a different provider will need to be set to the specific target where Mastodon connects to perform API operations.
+The specific S3 target where Mastodon connects to perform API operations.

+Default: `s3.<S3_REGION>.amazonaws.com`

 #### `AWS_ACCESS_KEY_ID`

-No default value, must be setup on your S3 provider.
+_No default value, must be setup on your S3 provider._

 #### `AWS_SECRET_ACCESS_KEY`

-No default value, must be setup on your S3 provider.
+_No default value, must be setup on your S3 provider._

 ### Client Access Variables

 Once S3 file storage is enabled, Mastodon will provide new URLs from the web interface, Mastodon API clients, and to other ActivityPub servers for all media 'read' operations.
 Accessing these URLs does not require authentication, using plain HTTP GET methods, which means they can be routed and/or cached through reverse proxies and CDNs.

 In addition to hiding the usage of the storage provider, with proper configuration you can reduce egress bandwidth costs from the storage provider.
 It also means that those URLs can contain host/domain names which are entirely different from those used by the S3 storage provider itself, if desired.